Neu–Laxova syndrome: Genetics

 Neu-Laxova syndrome is a heterogeneous metabolic disorder caused by homozygous or compound heterozygous mutations in one of three genes: PHGDH, PSAT1 and PSPH These genes are involved in the serine biosynthesis pathway and are essential for cell proliferation.

 Mutations in all three genes had been previously identified as the cause of serine-deficiency syndromes.
 Although there is some clinical overlap between NLS and these neurometabolic disorders, the phenotype in other serine-deficiency disorders is milder.

 Diagnosis

 The diagnosis is usually based on clinical features present at birth.

-Ultrasound in the second trimester may show abnormalities associates with NLS, including polyhydramnios, intrauterine growth restriction, microcephaly, proptosis and decreased fetal motility.
+Ultrasound in the second trimester may show abnormalities associated with NLS, including polyhydramnios, intrauterine growth restriction, microcephaly, proptosis and decreased fetal motility.

 Treatment

 Serine and glycine supplementation has shown tentative benefits in those with related serine biosynthesis defects and milder forms of NLS.

 Prognosis

 The prognosis is poor; affected individuals are either stillborn or die shortly after birth.
-The longest survival reported in literature is of 134 days.
+The longest survival reported in the literature is 134 days.
 This syndrome is transmitted as an autosomal recessive disorder and there is a risk for recurrence of 25% in future pregnancies.